 - Numbness, tingling or loss of feeling in the hands, fingers, feet or toes.

 When to see a doctor

-- A serious spinal injury isn't always immediately obvious.
-If it isn't recognized, more severe injury may occur.
+- A serious spinal injury is not always immediately obvious.
+If a spinal injury occurs but it is not known, worse injury may occur.

-- The time between injury and treatment can be critical in determining the extent of complications and the amount of recovery.
+- The time between injury and treatment can be critical.
+Learning the level of the injury can help determine the possible recovery.

 If you suspect that someone has a back or neck injury:

 - Do not move the injured person.
 Permanent paralysis and other serious complications can result.

 - Call 911 or local emergency medical help.